My Raspberry Bakewell Tart Squares are a tasty, easy to make twist on a traditional British teatime treat.

-I have tasted all three versions but I have no wish to be drawn into any controversy so will not share my opinion as to which is the most authentic.
-Honestly, I have no idea!
-Frankly, I enjoy all kinds of Bakewells but I do prefer a traditional tart without the icing and it is this that these Bakewell Tart Squares are based on.
+I have tasted all three versions of Bakewell Tart on multiple occasion and I have no idea which is the most authentic.
+I do know they all taste good!
+However, I prefer a traditional tart without the icing.
+It is this that these Bakewell Tart Squares are based on.

-You can use any raspberry jam you like for this recipe but recently I found a very unique one – Fox Gourmet Foods Raspberry & Earl Grey Jam.
+You can use any raspberry jam you like for this recipe.
+Homemade is particularly good!
+Recently I found a very unique raspberry jam – Fox Gourmet Foods Raspberry & Earl Grey Jam.
+(This is just a shout out to a brand I use, and I have not been compensated or incentivised in any way.)

-Unlike my husband and son, I am not a fan of Earl Grey tea, so I wasn’t sure about this particular combination until I was persuaded to buy a jar in our local cheese shop.
-Oh my goodness!
-The balance of flavours is just amazing.
-The jam doesn’t taste specifically of Earl Grey tea, all I could taste was a glorious balance of citrus and bergamot enhancing all the raspberry goodness.
-I’ve already gone through two jars in baking and on toast, and I’ve gone back and purchased some of their gorgeous-sounding fruit curds as well.
+I am not a fan of Earl Grey tea, so I wasn’t sure about this particular combination.
+However, the jam doesn’t taste specifically of Earl Grey tea, all I could taste was a glorious balance of citrus and bergamot enhancing all the raspberry goodness.

 My Raspberry Bakewell Tart Squares are lovely served just as they are for tea or a snack, or turn them into dessert by serving them with a scoop of good vanilla ice cream alongside.
 If raspberries are in season, I tumble a few of them over top as well.